What’s the difference between Urgent Care and Emergency Room Services? Find out here.

 What is Urgent Care?

-Since the 1970s, Urgent Care in the U.S. has focused on “the delivery of ambulatory care in a dedicated medical facility outside of a traditional emergency department.”
+Since the 1970s, Urgent Care centers in the U.S. has focused on “the delivery of ambulatory care in a dedicated medical facility outside of a traditional emergency department.”
 These walk-in facilities provide unscheduled medical care for injuries or illnesses that require immediate care but that aren’t serious enough for an ER Visit.
 They are generally staffed by a physician, nurses, physician assistants, and medical assistants.
-Even more good news, statistics show that 90% of Urgent Care patients wait no longer than 30 minutes to see a Provider!
+Even more good news, statistics show that 90% of Urgent Care center patients wait no longer than 30 minutes to see a Provider!

 What does OneShare Health consider Urgent Care?